 What is a final salary pension?

-A defined benefit pension scheme – sometimes called a final salary pension scheme – is one that promises to pay out an income based on how much you earn when you retire.
+A defined benefit pension scheme – sometimes called a final salary or career average pension scheme – is one that promises to pay out an income based on how much you earn when you retire.

 Unlike defined contribution (DC) pensions, the amount you’ll get at retirement is guaranteed, and it will be paid directly to you – you won't have to use your pension pot to decide your next move.